erkyrath/inform6lib/readme.txt

 The repository for this branch is at https://github.com/erkyrath/inform6lib/tree/i6lib-611z

+The Inform 6 Library is licensed under either
+1) The traditional Inform license as described by the DM4, or
+2) The Artistic License 2.0 (see ARTISTIC).

 This branch (labelled "6/11z") is a *very minor* update of Graham's 6/11 branch (released in 2004).
 I (Zarf) am releasing it for the sake of history; I've had it sitting in my source directory for a decade.
 Might